-Once the interview process is complete, the full application file, including all previous screening/ evaluation rubrics, will be available for members of the Medical Student Admission Selection Committee to do a post-interview review of each applicant.
+Once the interview process is complete, the full application files, including all previous screening/evaluation rubrics, will be available for members of the Medical Student Admission Selection Committee to perform a post-interview review of each applicant with a completed application.
 Those applicants recommended for acceptance will be sent to the Dean for approval.
 Seat decisions will be delivered by the Office of Admissions throughout the cycle, on a rolling basis.